 System Installation Process for Tightened Security

 Tech’s notes: It is better to have a good idea of the End User’s computer use patterns and configuration preferences to properly align the Task Scheduler settings and scheduling to the Users’ schedule(s).
 For the initial installation from the Operating System disks, no internet access may be connected to the PC until the configuration re-writes are completed and Task Scheduler settings are audited and configured.
-One thing I’ve found from my own experiences and memory of the comments by other IT personnel – Windows is, itself, a worm program.
-Since I’ve had to learn much of this procedure the hard way, I’ve found out more than most IT personnel realize, except perhaps System Engineers.
-It’s best to stick to this process as written, at least until we get to the configuration of Task Scheduler.
-This is for Microsoft Windows (Vista through 10) – I have not had direct experience with MacIntosh operating systems, although I have been told that they use the same basic operating system functional parameters, it’s just the GUIs (Graphical User Interfaces, or windows) that are set up differently.
-(Note: MS Windows and MAC OS PC systems seem to have codings built into them – stuff that works on Windows may not work on MacOS PCs, and vice versa.)
+It’s best to stick to this process as written, at least until we get to the configuration of Task Scheduler (although the removal of the “Everyone” entries on the COM+ System app is optional).
+This is for Microsoft Windows (Vista through 10) – I have not had direct experience with MacIntosh operating systems.
+(Note: Stuff that works on MS Windows may not work on MacOS PCs, and vice versa.)
 Since Mac OS also uses Active Directory, the same basic procedure may very well work for them, also, but take that up with a system engineer first, unless you’re into experimentation at your own risk.
 I will include variation directives for the Professional operating systems in brackets.
+One thing is certain – there may be minor differences required for installing your Windows OS on various hardware manufacturers, and certain applications may not be permitted on certain proprietary machines (Acer and ASUS seem to be non-proprietary machines, I’ve noticed).

 Step 1 – First, put the Windows OS disk in the optical drive bay and re-start.
 You will need to know the function key to use to bring up the Boot options menu from the BIOS, so you can press the function key specific to the hardware manufacturer immediately after the POST tests.
 First you will need to configure your BIOS options (for Windows 7 and later, the mode needs to be set to AHCI and another setting must be SATA – you’ll see them if you just audit the whole thing (I think it’s the Integrated… entries).
 Once done, go to “Save BIOS and exit Setup”, select the “Y” option, and click “Enter”.
 The system will have Setup install the operating system.
 Once that is complete, the system will ask for the Administrator’s name, password, and global time zone for the physical location.
 Enter this information and let Windows finish setting up.

 Step 3 – Now left-click the Start button, then “All Programs”, then System Administration Tools, then scroll down to the Services entry and left-click on it to select it, then right-click on it and left-click the “Run As Administrator” option.
 This will bring up the Services “snap-in” console so you can scroll slowly down the list.
 When you locate a “Disabled” service, double-left-click on it to bring up the Properties GUI for the Service and look at the “Disabled” setting.
 Left-click on the down arrow at the right and left-click on the “Manual” entry to change the service setting.
 The services which will require this are some of the internet-specific services.
 If you are not going to use Windows Defender, scroll to that entry, double-left-click on it, then put the mouse pointer on the service setting drop-down arrow and click it, then select “Disabled”.
-(Defender really doesn’t work well after implementing these upcoming permission revisions.)
+(Defender may or may not work well after implementing these upcoming changes, since I hadn’t yet perfected this process until now.)

 Step 4 – Scroll to the Remote Registry service, double-left-click it to bring up the properties GUI and do the down-arrow select on the service setting select and choose “Disabled” (Do you REALLY want a remote user to be able to alter your registry?
 I don’t.)
 Now close out the Services snap-in, for now.